Constructing many-twist M\"obius bands with small aspect ratios: Construction

-As defined in \cite{hw}, proof of lemma 9.1, a pseudofold is based on a plane curve $\gamma(\delta, t)$ (parameterized by arc length $t$) with curvature $\kappa(t)$ satisfying: \begin{itemize}[topsep=-1ex, itemsep=0pt] \item $\kappa(t)$ is smooth and has compact support (bump function) \item $\kappa(t) \geq 0$ \item $\int \kappa(t) = \pi$ \end{itemize} So in essence, $\gamma(\delta, t)$ follows the $x$-axis for some time, turns around smoothly, and then follows the line $y=\delta$ is the other direction.
+$\gamma(\delta, t)$ follows the $x$-axis for some time, turns around smoothly, and then follows the line $y=\delta$ is the other direction.
 The length of the curved part is $c \delta$ for some constant $c$ depending on the particular bump function chosen.
 Let the curved part correspond to $t \in [0, c \delta]$

-This curve is used to construct the pseudofold as a surface by placing it in the $yz$-plane, sweeping it through the $x$-axis to get a surface, and shearing as necessary (amount depending on the pseudofold angle).
+Given such a curve $\gamma$, one can construct the chart where $\gamma_x$ and $\gamma_y$ are the components of $\gamma$.
+A pseudofold is a subsurface given by such a chart.
+Note the parameter $d$ depends on the pseudofold angle.